Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Introduction

-Wideband, also called broadband, DoA estimation and detection methods~\citep[Ch.
+Wideband signal detection methods~\citep[Ch.
 14.6]{chung_doa_2014} avoid relying on the narrowband assumption by directly dealing with the wideband nature of wideband signals.
 Earlier attempts tried to focus the multiple frequency bands into a single reference narrowband~\citep{wax_spatiotemporal_1984,wang_coherent_1985,diclaudio_waves_2001,valaee_wideband_1995}.
-These so-called \textit{focused subspace} methods were popular as they allow for the use of off-the-shelf narrowband detection methods, typically information-theoretic approaches~\citep{wax_detection_1985,stoica_modelorder_2004}, on the reference band~\citep{wang_coherent_1985}.
+These so-called focused subspace methods were popular as they allow for the use of off-the-shelf narrowband detection methods, typically information-theoretic approaches~\citep{wax_detection_1985,stoica_modelorder_2004}, on the reference band~\citep{wang_coherent_1985}.
 Unfortunately, focused subspace methods require an accurate initial guess of the number of sources and their DoAs~\citep{amirsoleimani_wideband_2020,yoon_tops_2006}, resulting in a chicken-and-egg problem that complicates their use.
-Furthermore, information-theoretic methods, or ``information criteria,'' are known to achieve limited performance in the low SNR, low snapshot regime~\citep{nielsen_bayesian_2014,chung_detection_2007,chen_detection_1991}.
+Furthermore, information-theoretic methods, or ``information criteria,'' are known to achieve limited performance in the low signal-to-noise ratio (SNR), low snapshot regime~\citep{nielsen_bayesian_2014,chung_detection_2007,chen_detection_1991}.